Hurrah for half term in Pash Towers!

 Dark glasses shade his eyes from the light.
 The dentist is super calm and reassuring.
 I sit on the couch and hold hands and distract.

 Brushing….I’ve nothing to add.
 We’ve tried ALL the brushes, manual and powered and ALL the toothpastes, and just power through every day, and hope that one day I’ll realise that, as with other things, this issue has gradually decreased to the point it’s not really an issue any more.

 Pip: The annual letter has dropped this week.
-We have insisted that it is adult to adult as per the letterbox agreement as the first couple were written directly to Bob and rather gushy.
+Insist that it is adult to adult as per the letterbox agreement.
+We received gushy letters at first.
+These can cause more harm than good.

 Not entirely sure what “checking for appropriate content’ means to social workers but it sure isn’t the same for me.
 So – adult to adult, and actually it means that I feel I have a relationship with the writer.